-We are fortunate to have LPN Marilyn Rogers as the Clinic Nurse at Matt Wilson Elementary School.
+We are fortunate to have Deborah Wade as the Clinic Nurse at Matt Wilson Elementary School.

 The Clinic Nurse will:

 - Assess student illnesses and notify the parent/guardian if any illness appears to require home care or a physician’s evaluation.
 If medication related to the complaint has been provided, the clinic will administer the medication in a responsible manner.

 - Assess student injuries that occur during school hours on school property and administer appropriate First Aid.
 The clinic will notify the parent/guardian if any injury appears to require a physician’s evaluation.